alexandermendes/tei-viewer/README.md

 ## Settings

-The following settings are provided:
+The following settings are stored using cookies so that changes will persist between uses:

 - **Table XSLT:** The XSLT document used to transform for table display.

 - **List XSLT:** The XSLT document used to transform for list display.

-- **Unique filenames:** Allow more than one file with the same filename to be uploaded.
+- **Unique Filenames:** Allow more than one file with the same filename to be uploaded.

+- **Fixed Table:** Fit the table to the size of the screen and freeze the header row.

-- **Default settings:** Return to default settings.
+- **Default Settings:** Return to default settings.

 Note that certain settings can only be changed when no XML files are loaded.